EuroPython/website/data/pages-content/thankyou.md

 # Thank YOU

 The journey to Prague encompassed a full year of exploration, diligent effort, and unwavering dedication.
 Our exceptional team made it together with warmth, compassion, humour and creativity!
-A heartfelt appreciation extends to all those who was part of crafting EuroPython 2023 Prague & Remote.
+A heartfelt appreciation extends to all those who took part in crafting EuroPython 2023 Prague & Remote.

 EuroPython 2023 was organised entirely by a devoted group of volunteers, a tradition upheld since 2002.
 Without further ado, let us meet the fantastic humans who dedicated numerous hours and boundless affection into shaping EuroPython 2023!